O'Connor - Stanford Leaders in Education Residency (OSLER) Program

 An innovative program training future leaders in medical education

-The O’Connor-Stanford Leaders in Education Residency (OSLER) Program is a unique opportunity for family medicine residents at O’Connor Hospital to develop the many skills necessary to become leaders in medical education.
-By teaching alongside master clinician educators at O'Connor and Stanford School of Medicine, OSLER residents complete the basic elements of a full faculty development fellowship by the end of 3 years in residency.
-Graduates are poised to excel as academic clinician educators, efficient administrators, effective leaders, and successful change agents.
+The O’Connor - Stanford Leaders in Education Residency (OSLER) Program is a unique opportunity for family medicine residents at O’Connor Hospital to develop the many skills necessary to become leaders in medical education.
+Through training and mentorship of educators at O'Connor and Stanford School of Medicine, OSLER residents complete many elements of a faculty development fellowship by the end of the 3 years in residency.
+Graduates are poised to excel as academic clinician educators, effective leaders, and successful change agents.

 More Than The Ability to Teach Effectively